• Skip to main content

 Dark Web Monitoring Service with SWK

 SWK offers Dark Web Monitoring services to help uncover and mitigate cyber-attacks using stolen email addresses and passwords.
-By monitoring domains, IP addresses, and channels frequently used by malicious actors, SWK can track leaked data, identify where it has ended up, and determine who may be using it to breach systems.
-Leveraging a combination of human and artificial intelligence, SWK scours botnets, chatrooms, blogs, bulletin boards, and hacker websites.
-Their 24/7, 365 days a year monitoring helps to protect your organization from cyber threats.
+By monitoring domains, IP addresses and channels frequently used by malicious actors, SWK can track leaked data, identify where it has ended up and determine who may be using it to breach systems.
+Leveraging a combination of human and artificial intelligence, SWK scours botnets, chatrooms, blogs, bulletin boards and hacker websites.

 Sidebar